automataIA/wasm-knowledge-chatbot-rs/README.md

 **⭐ Star this repo if you find it helpful!**

-Made with ❤️ and 🦀 by the WebLLM Chat team
+Made with ❤️ and 🦀 by the Wasm Knowledge Chatbot team

 [Report Bug](https://github.com/your-username/wasm-llm/issues) • [Request Feature](https://github.com/your-username/wasm-llm/issues) • [Documentation](https://github.com/your-username/wasm-llm/wiki)